Extending quantum detailed balance through optimal transport: Conceptual exposition

-For simplicity, in this paper the case where $\mathbf{B}$ is a classical system on a finite set of points, will be emphasized in examples.
-One the one hand this simplifies calculations involved, but also it also simplifies and clarifies how to identify detailed balance type properties consequently appearing in $\mathbf{A}$.
+For simplicity, in the examples of this paper the case where $\mathbf{B}$ is a classical system on a finite set of points will be emphasized.
+On the one hand this simplifies calculations involved, but it also simplifies and clarifies how to identify detailed balance type properties consequently appearing in $\mathbf{A}$.